Lamont Johnson (fretless bassist)

-Eugene Lamont Johnson (born April 20, 1955, in Highland Park, Michigan), commonly known as E Lamont Johnson or Lamont Johnson, is an American musician.
+Eugene Lamont Johnson (April 20, 1955 - November 27, 2024), commonly known as E Lamont Johnson or Lamont Johnson, was an American musician.
 He was the lead singer of the composition "This Must Be Heaven" and electric fretless bassist of the R&B band Brainstorm.
 As a result of his electric fretless bass work throughout the mid-1970s, he gained recognition for being the first internationally recognized electric fretless bassist in R&B music.

 After leaving Brainstorm in 1978, he recorded two solo albums for CBS Records.
 He recorded an album with American disco group Niteflyte for Ariola Records.
-He is a notable bass instructor in the Detroit area, and many have sought his electric bass instruction since the mid-1970s.
+He was a notable bass instructor in the Detroit area, and many have sought his electric bass instruction.

+Johnson died on November 27, 2024.